SS Kroonland

 When the outbreak of World War I in August 1914 disrupted service to Belgium, Kroonland shifted to alternate routes.
 On a trip to the Mediterranean in October 1914, Kroonland was detained by British authorities at Gibraltar, and part of her cargo was confiscated amidst diplomatic wrangling between the then-neutral United States and the United Kingdom.
-During a chartered circumnavigation of South America in February 1915, Kroonland became the largest passenger ship to date to transit the Panama Canal.
+During a chartered circumnavigation of South America in February 1915, Kroonland became the largest passenger ship to have transited the Panama Canal during that time.
 Kroonland was placed in New York – Panama Canal – San Francisco service until a landslide temporarily closed the canal to navigation.
 Returned to transatlantic service, Kroonland was one of the first U.S. ships armed by the Navy for defense against German submarine attacks.
 In May 1917 Kroonland was struck by a torpedo, which failed to detonate and only slightly damaged the ship.

 After the United States entered World War I, Kroonland served as a troopship for the U.S. Army and Navy.
 She made six trips carrying troops to France before the Armistice and eight voyages after, transporting nearly 38,000 troops in total.
 Returned to IMM in late 1919, Kroonland was scorched in a shipyard fire in January 1920 while she was being refitted for passenger service.
 The liner resumed North Atlantic service in April, remaining there until returning to New York – San Francisco service in 1923.
 Kroonland inaugurated IMM's winter New York – Miami service from December 1925 to March 1926, but was laid up in Hoboken, New Jersey, when IMM did not resume the Miami service the following year.
 The ship was sold and scrapped at Genoa in 1927.